GorujoCY/privacyguides.org/docs/privacy.md

 | [Triplebit](https://www.triplebit.org/) (USA) | Object Storage | For hosting static websites and static media content, and distributing static content | USA, Poland | [Privacy Notice](https://www.triplebit.org/privacy/) |
 | [Triplebit](https://www.triplebit.org/) (USA) | [Umami Statistics](https://stats.triplebit.net/share/S80jBc50hxr5TquS/www.privacyguides.org) | For compiling aggregated statistics of our website visitor data based on server-side visitor info submissions | USA | [Privacy Notice](https://www.triplebit.org/privacy/) |
 | [Triplebit](https://www.triplebit.org/) (USA) | Virtual Private Servers | For hosting our dynamic websites, storing and processing personal data. | USA | [Privacy Notice](https://www.triplebit.org/privacy/) |

+## Does Privacy Guides delete inactive accounts?

+Privacy Guides deletes accounts that have no public activity when they have gone unused for 3 years.
+If the account has public activity, we will not delete it regardless of inactivity because your profile data is required to continue to publish your activity per your original request.

+You can always request the deletion of your data at any time regardless of this policy.

 ## How can I contact Privacy Guides about privacy?